keu/docs/learn/airflow-sql-data-quality.md

 The following SQL Check operators are recommended for implementing data quality checks:

 - **[`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator)**: Runs multiple predefined data quality checks on multiple columns within the same task.
-- **[`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator)**: Runs multiple checks involving aggregate functions for one or more columns.
+- **[`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator)**: Runs multiple user-defined checks on one or more columns of a table.
 - **[`SQLCheckOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlcheckoperator)**: Takes any SQL query and returns a single row that is evaluated to booleans.
-This operator is useful for more complicated checks (e.g. including `WHERE` statements or spanning several tables of your database).
+This operator is useful for more complicated checks (e.g. spanning several tables of your database).
 - **[`SQLIntervalCheckOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlintervalcheckoperator)**: Checks current data against historical data.

 Additionally, two older SQL Check operators exist that can run one check at a time against a defined value or threshold: